letseatebil/MGE-Genbank-Database/README.md

 # MGE Genbank Database

-This workflow can be used to generate a bacterial Mobile Genetic Element (MGE) database in the Genbank format.
+This workflow can be used to generate a curated bacterial Mobile Genetic Element (MGE) database with accurate and consistent annotations in the Genbank format.

 ## Dependencies